ulule/go/README.md

 ## Error handling

-If your method can fail, you need to propagate the error the root level.
+If your method can fail, you need to propagate the error to the root level.

-Always set a recover.
+Always set a recover behavior.

 panic/recover is meant for exceptions not common errors.